-One time while Pignatelli, the Viceroy of Sicily, was going to the church, a messenger who had traveled far, come to him.
+One time while Pignatelli, the Viceroy of Sicily early in the 16th century, was going to the church, a messenger who had traveled far, come to him.
 Pignatelli called out, “Do you bring good news?”

 “The very best,” answered the messenger.
 Hearing this, Pignatelli dismounted and took the letters from the messenger, and entered the church to read them.

 The Viceroy and the whole court had been in great anxiety because the Emperor of the Saracens – their principal enemy – had moved many troops from Africa against the Christian army and naval forces.
 The news that the letters contained was that the Saracens had withdrawn and peace negotiations had been successful.